 The question is then, is the teaching of gender roles in itself ‘anti-emancipatory’?
 Or was the problem more to do with the inequality and oppression in our (and many other cultures) division of men and women?
 Surely the goal of queer struggle is that people should be free to choose their own gender identity, including cis- straight people?
 And if people do feel happy identifying as a man, then it is surely good that people try and develop positive models and examples for what it is to be a man.
 I didn’t do any of the courses, but from the description it seems to be about learning to communicate better, respect women, and not repress your emotions (along with the more traditional masculine traits of decisiveness, mental fortitude, etc.).
 This is surely a welcome counter-balance to many other socialising agents, which teach a toxic kind of masculinity.
 I guess there’s not really a right or wrong answer for whether or not gender roles are a good or bad thing.
 For some people they work, for others, not.
 What’s important is that the person themselves gets to decide what role they play, and is not forced into it through methods of repression.
 What this requires is a measure of self-reflection from everyone, and an effort on all sides to make sure everyone feels comfortable to express themselves in whatever way they please.

 The influence that ZEGG has had on the German eco-village movement is not to be understated.
-Many of the things that made ZEGG a pioneering place in the early 90’s (the various communication techniques, non-traditional relationships, new ecological based communities structures)are now becoming fairly standard, but all these elements made ZEGG a pretty radical place in the 90’s.
+Many of the things that made ZEGG a pioneering place in the early 90’s (the various communication techniques, non-traditional relationships, ecologically based ways of living) are now becoming fairly standard, but all these elements made ZEGG a pretty radical place in the 90’s.
 Today ZEGG is still a model for a well functioning community and a great place to learn about various methods of community building, as well as to improve your capacity to love.